astrotars/stream-chat-api/README.md

-# Example API in Node.js for Stream Chat 💬
+# Open-Source API in Node.js for Stream Chat 💬

 ## Overview